 If you juice regularly, you already know that leafy greens are one of the trickiest yet most desirable items to juice.
 These nutrient-dense vegetables put up a good fight, often wriggling their way past spinning centrifugal choppers without so much as a drop of liquid extracted along the way.

 Don’t let their resilience fool you, greens are chock full of nutrient-dense juice that is just waiting to be squeezed from the leaves.
 However, it takes a powerful masticating juicer to effectively separate this green liquid gold from its stringy pulp.
-Since even some of the top-ranking fruit and vegetable juicers aren’t up to the task, we’ve compiled a comprehensive list of our top five favorite leafy green juicers so that you can finally kick that pricey habit of store-bought liquid salads while maintaining a diet rich in what is, arguably, mother nature’s most fulfilling produce option.
+Since even some of the top-ranking fruit and vegetable juicers aren’t up to the task, we’ve compiled a comprehensive list of the best juicers for greens so that you can finally kick that pricey habit of store-bought liquid salads while maintaining a diet rich in what is, arguably, mother nature’s most fulfilling produce option.

 Juicer Buying Guide